atomic14/diy-alexa/README.md

     return spectrogram
 ```

-This function first normalised the audio sample to remove any variance in volume in our samples.
+This function first normalises the audio sample to remove any variance in volume in our samples.
 It then computes the spectrogram - there is quite a lot of data in the spectrogram so we reduce this by applying average pooling.

 We finally take the log of the spectrogram so that we don't feed extreme values into our neural network which might make it harder to train.